Getting An IRS Lien Withdrawal

 Updated 12/28/2016 to Include Lien Office Information

 The difference between an IRS lien release and a withdrawal, is that the release shows a debt due then paid off, while the withdrawal shows as if you never had the debt in the first place.
-The withdrawal is better for your credit, but it is not done automatically.
+The withdrawal is better for your credit rating score, but it is not done automatically.
 The IRS only automatically “releases” the liens.

-The form to fill out is F12277.pdf and is found here.
+The form to fill out to change it to a withdrawal is F12277.pdf and is found here.
 Right click and save as to download.

 Section 1 Through 8